Educate Don't Medicate

 This video will help you understand Multi-Tiered Systems of Support:

+Please take the time to listen below to testimony by a Texas Counselor, who describes what SB 11 will allow if passed.
 Texas Sen. Bob Hall asks the right questions, exposing how they have the ability, through Social and Emotional Learning (SEL), to identify students needing those Multi-Tiered Systems of Support (MTSS); WITHOUT PARENTAL CONSENT.

 Below is a letter that parents received from Canyon Ridge MS in Leander ISD, letting parents know their 7th grader was diagnosed as needing PYSCHO-SOCIAL intervention according to her STAAR scores.